 Please feel free to contact us at: firstname.lastname@example.org

 To access the CHUDLEIGH CHURCH GRAVEYARD survey click here.
 This is a searchable spreadsheet – please read the Instructions tab before proceeding.
-If you are visiting the churchyard contact Roger if you would like directions on how to find ‘your’ grave(s).
 If you cannot visit we can often supply a photograph.

 For MEMORIALS INSIDE THE CHURCH please click here.

 For an index of personal and place names for INTERIOR MEMORIALS AND STAINED GLASS WINDOWS please click here.
 This is the index to the Stained Glass Window and Memorial Trail which is available at the back of the church, and duplicates some of the information in the Memorial spreadsheet above.